multiversx/mx-sdk-rs/contracts/parametric-tests/adder-pt/README.md

 # Parametric test example for: Adder

-This is an exampel on how to write a basic parametric test contract.
+This is an example on how to write a basic parametric test contract.

-To run fuzzing on it using Kasmer, buld the contracts and simply run
+To run fuzzing on it using Kasmer, build the contracts and simply run

 ```
 kasmer fuzz